Straighten Your Smile Discreetly in Frisco, TX

 Yes.
 It is possible to switch to Invisalign treatment.
 Doctors are often combining braces with Invisalign aligners in their treatment.
 Ask your doctor if this method works for you.

-Experienced dentist at bite correction
+Expert, Experienced dentist for bite correction

 Committed to Exceptional Orthodontic Care Experience